RobertBlundell/First-app/README.md

 Learning Xcode &amp; exploring

 I'm uploading my first Xcode project, which I created to learn to use the interface builder and swift.
+I'm also using the occasion to learn about Github.
 More to come!